A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: Simulation studies

 \section{Simulation studies}

-This section provides a more comprehensive illustration of the computational performance of the \pkg{fastcmprsk} package over two popular competing packages \pkg{cmprsk} and \pkg{crrp}.
+This section provides a more comprehensive illustration of the computational performance of the \CRANpkg{fastcmprsk} package over two popular competing packages \CRANpkg{cmprsk} and \CRANpkg{crrp}.
 We simulate datasets under various sample sizes and fix the number of covariates $p = 100$.
 We generate the design matrix, $\mathbf{Z}$ from a $p$-dimensional standard normal distribution with mean zero, unit variance, and pairwise correlation $\mbox{corr}(z_i, z_j) = \rho^{|i-j|}$, where $\rho = 0.5$ simulates moderate correlation.
 For Section \ref{s3:crr}, the vector of regression parameters for cause 1, the cause of interest, is $\bbeta_1 = (\bbeta^*, \bbeta^*, \ldots, \bbeta^*)$, where $\bbeta^* = (0.40, -0.40, 0, -0.50, 0, 0.60, 0.75, 0, 0, -0.80)$.
 For Section \ref{s3:crrp}, $\bbeta_1 = (\bbeta^*, \mathbf{0}_{p - 10})$.
 We let $\bbeta_2 = -\bbeta_1$.
 We set $\pi = 0.5$, which corresponds to a cause 1 event rate of approximately $41\%$.
 The average censoring percentage for our simulations varies between $30-35\%$.
-We use \code{simulateTwoCauseFineGrayModel} to simulate these data and average results over 100 Monte Carlo replicates.
+We use \code{simulateTwoCauseFineGrayModel} to simulate these data and average { runtime} results over 100 Monte Carlo replicates.
 We report timing on a system with an Intel Core i5 2.9 GHz processor and 16GB of memory.

-\subsection{Comparison to the \pkg{crr} package}
+\subsection{Comparison to the \CRANpkg{crr} package}

 In this section, we compare the runtime and estimation performance of the \code{fastCrr} function to \code{crr}.
-We vary $n$ from $1000$ to $4000$ and run \code{fastCrr} and \code{crr} both with and without variance estimation.
-We take 100 bootstrap samples to obtain the bootstrap standard errors with \code{fastCrr}.
+We vary $n$ from $1,000$ to { 500,000} and run \code{fastCrr} and \code{crr} both with and without variance estimation.
+We take 100 bootstrap samples, {without parallelization}, to obtain the bootstrap standard errors with \code{fastCrr}. { As shown later in the section (Tables 3 and 4), 100 bootstrap samples suffices to produce a good standard error estimate with close-to-nominal coverage for large enough sample sizes in our scenarios.
+In practice, we recommend users to increase the number of bootstrap samples until the variance estimate becomes stable, when computationally feasible.}

-Figure 3 illustrates the runtime performance (in seconds) between both \code{fastCrr} (dashed lines) and \code{crr} (solid lines) as $n$ increases.
-It is clear that the performance of the \code{crr} methods increases quadratically while the \code{fastCrr} methods remain approximately linear.
-This leads to substantial improvement in computational performance for large sample sizes.
-Second, the forward-backward scan allows us to efficiently compute variance estimates through bootstrapping.
-We see that bootstrapping for smaller sample sizes may not result in computational gains; however, notable differences are observed for larger sample sizes.